Ryfoo/DocCenter/README.md

 - Light / Dark Theme

 **Upcoming Tasks:**
-- The following functionalities still need to be implemented soon:
+The following functionalities still need to be implemented soon:

 - Search Bar functionality
 - Profile and saved posts
 - Password change and general settings functionality

 **Pending / Untouched Areas:**
-- The following components are yet to be developed:
+The following apps are yet to be developed:

 - Backend
 - API
 - Models & Database